 Early Notables of the Dawsome family (pre 1700)

-More information is included under the topic Early Dawsome Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Dawsome Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dawsome family to Ireland

 Some of the Dawsome family moved to Ireland, but this topic is not covered in this excerpt.